 From his distinctive Southern drawl to his trademark duds - denim bib overalls and a red and white truckers cap heralding "Save the Farm",- Jack McDavid is a "good ol' boy" with a unique recipe for success.
-Most recently, he starred in the TV Food Network's, "Grillin' and Chillin'" with Bobby Flay.
+After establishing Jack's Firehouse and his Down Home Diner, he starred in the TV Food Network's, "Grillin' and Chillin'" with his pal Bobby Flay.

 His innovative American cooking style and old-fashioned work ethic have produced rave reviews from customers and food professionals alike, including Food & Wine magazine's "Best Chefs in America" Award.
 With the skill of a classically trained chef who adds his own special culinary flourishes, Jack is known for serving ample portions of hearty, basic foods by weaving marvelous combinations of the finest grown farm-fresh ingredients.

 Jack decided on a career as a chef, honing skills in more than 30 restaurants during the 1970's and early '80s.
 He learned classical French technique, as well as discipline, at Washington's bastion of French cuisine, Le Lion D'Or.
 There, he bacame proficient at every station in the kitchen of Jean-Pierre Goyenvalle.
 In 1984, he moved to Philadelphia to continue his culinary profession at the world-renowned Le Bec-Fin.
 It was Georges Perrier who inspired the young budding entrepreneur.